satriansyahw/EFHelper/README.md

    24. SaveUpdateDeleteActiveBoolAsync, Save or update or delete data softly from/to database
    25. SaveUpdateDeleteActiveBoolListAsync, Save or update or delete list data softly from/to database

+## Notes
+   1. The Query basicly using EF features, but if in List<SearchField> contains datetime field type or operator = like, will authomatically using DBCommand

 # HAPPYCoding